Checkmarks and a trophy indicating a completed checklist that increases quality

 Build a strong outreach strategy

-Provide guest posting opportunities (and offer a few posts of your own)
+Provide guest posting opportunities

 Don’t forget your competitors

-There’s a lot that goes into optimization, starting in the very foundational code of the website.
+There’s a lot that goes into website optimization, starting in the very foundational code of the website.
 However, never forget that the most important thing for your site is what’s best for the people reading it.
 Don’t ever compromise the quality of your site or content for the sake of ranking.
-High rank doesn’t mean anything if no one clicks on the search result – and somebody clicking doesn’t mean anything if they don’t buy.
+High rank doesn’t mean anything if no one clicks on the search result, and somebody clicking doesn’t mean anything if they don’t buy.

 Hello there!
 Please read to understand how we handle your privacy.